 `(J) provides for the consideration of recommendations of States and State commissions; and

-`(K) addresses other matters that the Commission may deem necessary or appropriate to ensure that the procedures, governance, and funding of the Electric Reliability Organization are just, reasonable, not unduly discriminatory or preferential, and are in the public interest.
+`(K) addresses other matters that the Commission may deem necessary or appropriate to ensure that the procedures, governance, and funding are just, reasonable, not unduly discriminatory or preferential, and are in the public interest.

-`(4) The Commission shall approve only one Electric Reliability Organization .
-If the Commission receives two or more timely applications that satisfy the requirements of this subsection, the Commission shall approve only the application it concludes will best implement the provisions of this section.
+`(3) If the Commission receives two or more timely applications that satisfy the requirements of this subsection, the Commission shall approve only the application it concludes will best implement the provisions of this section.

-`(e) ESTABLISHMENT OF AND MODIFICATIONS TO ORGANIZATION STANDARDS- (1) The Electric Reliability Organization shall file with the Commission any new or modified organization standards, including any variances or entity rules, and the Commission shall follow the procedures under paragraph (2) for review of that filing.
+`(d) ESTABLISHMENT OF AND MODIFICATIONS TO ORGANIZATION STANDARDS- (1) The Electric Reliability Organization shall file with the Commission any new or modified organization standards, including any variances or entity rules, that it proposes to be made effectiveand

-`(2) Submissions under paragraph (1) shall include--

-`(A) a concise statement of the purpose of the proposal, and

-`(B) a record of any proceedings conducted with respect to such proposal.
+`the record of any proceedings conducted with respect to such proposal.

-The Commission shall provide notice of the filing of such proposal and afford interested entities 30 days to submit comments.
-The Commission, after taking into consideration any submitted comments, shall approve or disapprove such proposal not later than 60 days after the deadline for the submission of comments, except that the Commission may extend the 60-day period for an additional 90 days for good cause, and except further that if the Commission does not act to approve or disapprove a proposal within the foregoing periods, the proposal shall go into effect subject to its terms, without prejudice to the authority of the Commission thereafter to modify the proposal in accordance with the standards and requirements of this section.
-Proposals approved by the Commission shall take effect according to their terms but not earlier than 30 days after the effective date of the Commission's order, except as provided in paragraph (3) of this subsection.
+‘(2) After notice and opportunity for comment, the Commission shall act on the proposed organization standard within 60 days after the filing, except that the Commission may extend the 60-day period for an additional 90 days for good cause.
+If the Commission does not act within the time prescribed, the organization standard shall become effective according to its terms, without prejudice to the authority of the Commission to thereafter direct a modification to the organization standard.

-`(3)(A) In the exercise of its review responsibilities under this subsection, the Commission shall give due weight to the technical expertise of the Electric Reliability Organization with respect to the content of a new or modified organization standard, but shall not defer to the organization with respect to the effect of the standard on competition.
-The Commission shall approve a proposed new or modified organization standard if it determines the proposal to be just, reasonable, not unduly discriminatory or preferential, and in the public interest`(B) An existing or proposed organization standard which is disapproved in whole or in part by the Commission shall be remanded to the Electric Reliability Organization for further consideration.
+`(3)(A) In the exercise of its responsibilities under this section, the Commission shall give due weight to the technical expertise of the Electric Reliability Organization with respect to the content of a new or modified organization standard, but shall not defer to the organization with respect to the effect of the standard on competition.
+The Commission shall approve a proposed new or modified organization standard if it determines the proposal to be just, reasonable, not unduly discriminatory or preferential, and in the public interest; and does not affect any responsibility granted by the Commission to regional transmission organizations for maintaining the short-term reliability of those portions of the bulk power system that they operate, consistent with Organization Standards.

+`(B) An existing or proposed organization standard that is disapproved in whole or in part by the Commission shall be remanded to the Electric Reliability Organization for further consideration by a date certain.